dso-cli/dso-cli/docs/guide/installation.md

 ### Platform-specific Installation

-For detailed platform-specific instructions, see [PLATFORMS.md](https://github.com/dso-cli/dso-cli/blob/main/PLATFORMS.md) in the repository root.
+For detailed platform-specific instructions, see [PLATFORMS.md](../additional/PLATFORMS.md).

 ## About the Developer